top of page

 The standard monthly charge to support the project is 3 hours per month from Core Support or Capacity Building.

-(*some events have additional charges)
+(*some hosted socials have additional charges)

 find out more about NDIS here.